Space-00/Rolito/README.md

 7/28/2024 Update:

-from now on there won't be any repeated config
+From now on there won't be any repeated config

+7/31/2024 Update:

+Fixed a tiny bug